Register | My Account | Contact Us | (562) 426-7049

 How do I use the power requirement tables or adjust the temperature for thermal evaporation?

 The power requirement table, found in our Technical Library, is a current-driven reference table based on experimental values from testing only the evaporation source.
-As a thermal evaporation guide, it provides information about estimated amperages needed for the thermal evaporation source to reach the specified temperature.
+As a thermal evaporation guide, it provides the estimated amperage needed to reach the specified temperature.

 These values are not a maximum rated temperature.
 Keep in mind that results may vary depending on your vacuum chamber set-up.
 Furthermore, the thermal output is changed by adjusting the amperage by the same percentage as the temperature.